Highlights of the 23rd Active Pharmaceutical Ingredients Conference of APIC

 The Chinese registration system and its requirements were presented by Beate Miller, DSM Nutritional Products, Switzerland.
 She gave an insight into the Chinese pharmaceutical market from a regulatory perspective and shared the experiences of APIC members in the field of Chinese registration.
 She concluded her presentation with a case study.

-24th APIC/CEFIC Global GMP & Regulatory API Conference - Three Conference Days - in Berlin or online
+Live Online Conference: 24th APIC/CEFIC Global GMP & Regulatory API Conference - Three Conference Days

 Due to the great interest of the participants in the topic of nitrosamine impurities, an additional Q&A session including explanations was spontaneously held on Friday.